 If you have been programming with Objective-C, learning Swift would be a breeze as it has inherited a number of syntax that you may already have been familiar with.
-And if learning Swift is in your to-do list but you haven’t started, here are a few free sources that is going to make things a lot easier for you.
+And if learning Swift is in your to-do list but you haven’t started, here are a few free sources that are going to make things a lot easier for you.

 Hack – The Language Behind Facebook